dvdmjohnson/d3m_michigan_primitives/michigan-private/README.md

         git remote add d3m git@gitlab.com:datadrivendiscovery/primitives.git
         ```

-2. Create a patch branch in the `dvdmjohnson/d3m_michigan_primitives` repo

-    1. `cd` into the `dvdmjohnson/d3m_michigan_primitives` local repo and update the master branch
+2. Start a fresh Docker image and launch a bash shell inside it:

     ```bash
     cd d3m_michigan_primitives
-        git checkout master && git pull
+    michigan-private/docker_build.sh
+    michigan-private/docker_reset.sh
+    michigan-private/docker_bash.sh
     ```

-    2. `cd` into the `darpa_d3m_spider/spider` local repo and update the master branch
+3. Inside the Docker bash shell:

+    1. Install dependencies:

         ```bash
         cd spider
-        git checkout master && git pull
+        michigan-private/install_dependencies.sh
         ```

-    3. Run the following script in this `darpa_d3m_spider/spider`, which creates and pushes a patch branch to `dvdmjohnson/d3m_michigan_primitives` based on the latest commit in this `darpa_d3m_spider/spider` repo:
+    2. Run local tests:

         ```bash
-        michigan-primitives/create_github_commit.sh <path to local d3m_michigan_primitives repo>
+        python3 setup.py test
         ```

-3. Merge the patch branch of `dvdmjohnson/d3m_michigan_primitives` into `master`

-    1. If you're not a master member of `dvdmjohnson/d3m_michigan_primitives`, [you must create a pull request on GitHub](https://github.com/dvdmjohnson/d3m_michigan_primitives/pulls).

-    2. If you're a master member of `dvdmjohnson/d3m_michigan_primitives`, you can do the merge locally and push to remote:
+    3. Generate annotations/JSON files for primitives and pipelines:

         ```bash
-        cd d3m_michigan_primitives
-        git checkout master && git pull
-        git merge <patch_branch_name>
-        git push
+        python3 michigan-private/genjson.py
+        python3 michigan-private/run_pipelines.py
         ```

-4. Export the primitives from `dvdmjohnson/d3m_michigan_primitives` on GitHub to `rszeto/primitives` on GitLab

-    1. Pull the latest changes from `datadrivendiscovery/primitives` into `rszeto/primitives`, and push them to the remote repo:
+    4. Post-process the primitive/pipeline export folder (compress pipeline log runs and change permissions to host user)

         ```bash
-        cd primitives
-        # Update local copy of `rszeto/primitives`
-        git checkout master && git pull
-        # Merge changes from upstream datadrivendiscovery/primitives repo into local repo
-        git fetch d3m && git merge d3m/master
-        # Push latest changes into remote rszeto/primitives repo
-        git push
+        michigan-private/prepare_primitive_export.sh
         ```

-        This essentially updates `rszeto/primitives` to be in sync with `datadrivendiscovery/primitives` (both remotely and locally).

-    2. In the `darpa_d3m_spider/spider` local repo, launch the Docker image
+4. Copy `Michigan` folder to local `rszeto/primitives` repo, and push changes:

     ```bash
-        cd spider
-        michigan-primitives/dockerbuild.sh
-        michigan-primitives/dockerstart.sh
+    michigan-private/export_michigan_primitives.sh ../primitives
     ```

-    3. Inside the Docker image, run the following script, which pushes a patch branch to `rszeto/primitives` based on the latest `dvdmjohnson/d3m_michigan_primitives` commit:

-        ```bash
-        spider/michigan-primitives/export_michigan_primitives.sh
-        ```

-        This command will ask for your GitLab credentials at the end and possibly your D3M credentials at the beginning.
-If you enter the incorrect credentials, the new branch will not be created properly.
-If this happens, go back to the previous step (i.e., restart the Docker image) and try again.

-    4. Ensure that the continuous integration (CI) tests in `rszeto/primitives` pass for your new branch.
+5. Ensure that the continuous integration (CI) tests in `rszeto/primitives` pass for your new branch.
 You can check this [here](https://gitlab.com/rszeto/primitives/pipelines) or via the email that gets sent when the tests complete.
-If this step fails, you must make the changes in your local `darpa_d3m_spider/spider` repo and complete the entire submission process again.
+If this step fails, you must make the changes in your local `dvdmjohnson/d3m_michigan_primitives` repo and complete the entire submission process again.

 5. Merge the changes in the new  `rszeto/primitives` branch into `datadrivendiscovery/primitives` via the GitLab website